 Post Sponsored by Cowboy Charcoal

 Smoked tri-tip is an essential for any backyard griller.
+This cut of meat is juicy, delicious and loves to be cooked for an extended period of time.
+It is such a simple meat to grill.
 All you will need is a grill that can smoke, some Cowboy Charcoal and my recipe below to get started.
-Just make sure that you bring some beer to drink while the meat is cookin'!
+Just make sure that you bring some beer to drink while the meat is cookin’!

 - 1 tri-tip roast from Felton Angus Beef